peterjmarko/llm-narrative-framework/docs/article_main_text.template.md

 Marko, P. J. (2018).
 Boomers and the lunar defect. *The Astrological Journal, 60*(1), 35-39.

 McRitchie, K. (2022).
 How to think about the astrology research program: An essay considering emergent effects. *Journal of Scientific Exploration*, *36*(4), 706-716. https://doi.org/10.31275/20222641

+McRitchie, K., & Marko, P. J. (n.d.).
+Is astrology relevant to what consciousness is like? (manuscript in preparation)

 Open Science Collaboration.
 (2015).
 Estimating the reproducibility of psychological science. *Science*, *349*(6251), aac4716.